mukherjee-sayan/ERA-greybox-learn/README.md

 # `tLsep`: Greybox Learning of Languages Recognizable by Event-Recording Automata

-This repository implements the Greybox learning algorithm `tLsep` that is proposed in the following paper, that is to appear in the proceedings of [ATVA 2024](https://atva-conference.org/2024/).
+This repository implements the Greybox learning algorithm `tLsep` that is proposed in the following paper.

 > **Greybox Learning of Languages Recognizable by Event-Recording Automata** \
-> Anirban Majumdar, Sayan Mukherjee, and Jean-François Raskin
+> Anirban Majumdar, Sayan Mukherjee, and Jean-François Raskin\

-We provide a `Dockerfile` to optionally use our tool inside Docker.
+> to appear, in the proceedings of [ATVA 2024](https://atva-conference.org/2024/)

+Some parts of our implementation have been inspired from the implementation of L* algorithm in [AALpy](https://github.com/DES-Lab/AALpy).
+We provide two methods for using our tool.

+## Dependencies

+Our tool relies on the following two tools:

+- [TChecker](https://github.com/ticktac-project/tchecker): we use this for checking language emptiness of an ERA
+- [Z3](https://github.com/Z3Prover/z3): we use the [Python API of Z3](https://github.com/Z3Prover/z3?tab=readme-ov-file#python) to check if a symbolic word is empty

-## Building the Docker Image
+## 1. Building using Docker Image

 - Install Docker as described at https://docs.docker.com/get-docker/.